Autoencoder-assisted study of directed percolation with spatial long-range interactions: Autoencoder and numerical results

-Considering the specific form of the Lévy distribution, we tried a method of generating a randomized wandering step length that conforms to the Lévy distribution \cite{2010Nature}. where the step length $s$ is generated by the following equation
+To evaluate the universality of our approach, we measured the critical point for a distinct type of spatial long-range interaction within the DP system.
+Considering the specific math form of the Lévy distribution, we tried a method of generating a random walk step length that conforms to the Lévy distribution \cite{2010Nature}.
+The step length $s$ is generated by the following equation